tbeswick96/BannerlordYetAnotherPartyOrganiser/README.md

 - Handling of all multi-path upgradable troops by ratio or by partycomposition
 - Configurable main party prisoner and other party troops/prisoner (after battle) recruitment rules

+## Versions

+We maintaing separate versions for Bannerlord Stable and Beta branches.
+The beta-compatible branch is clearly labelled with BETA in the files section.

+We will aim to do the majority of development on the beta-compatible version, so new features will most likely hit that version before they hit stable.

+For bugs and crashes, we will aim to make fixes for these available on both versions, depending on their nature.

+Please make sure you identify which version you are using whne reporting any issues on the github repository.

+## Known Issues

+- BETA: Saving of sorting configuration is broken due to changes to the vanilla saving mechanism

 ## Contributing

 This mod is open source, so please feel free to explore it.
 It isn't perfect but we are working on it.